AkiKono/RND-Kinematics-Project/writeup.md

 3. Calculate Rrpy rotation matric given roll, pitch, and yaw And Obtain wrist center position
 ![alt text][image16]

 4. Calculate q1, q2, and q3
 ![alt text][image17]

 5. Calculate q4, q5, and q6
     ![alt text][image18]

+    Find the best possible combination of q4, q5, and q6

+    ![alt text][image27]

+    Adding angle correction based on previous joint angles

+    ![alt text][image28]
+6. All the joint angles were found.
+Pass the values.

 **Results**
-KUKA KR210 controlled by IK_server.py successfully completed pick and place cycle 10 out of 10.
-The video is available in the folder named "video."
+KUKA KR210 controlled by IK_server.py successfully completed pick and place cycle 10 out of 11.
+The video is available at the YOUTUBE link https://youtu.be/Udxl7IYnSyM.

 In the video, KUKA KR210 Arm follows the planned path and joint orientation and executes pick and place cycle.
-In the simulation environment, the error in the position and orientation of end effector can be small.
-In the real physical environment, backlash and link deformation cumulatively cause errors at end effector.
+The end effector position error was calculated using Pythagorean Theorem between calculated end effector position from forward kinematics and given end effector aimed position <px,py,pz>.
+The average error was about 0.05.

 **Further Improvements**
-The inverse kinematics calculation performed in the IK_server.py uses acos() and asin() functions whose outputs are limited within 0 to pi and -pi/2 to pi/2, respectively.
+The inverse kinematics calculation performed in the IK_server.py uses acos() and atan2() functions whose outputs are limited within 0 to pi and -pi to pi, respectively.
 However, mechanical operating range for KUKA KR210 arm is more than what is defined by these numerical limitations.
 These can be improved by adding conditional arrangements to the output.
+Also, computational calculation always has errors to some degrees.
+Further research on how to reduce numerical calculation errors can improve the output of this project.

+In the simulation environment, the error in the position and orientation of end effector can be relatively small.
+In the real physical environment, backlash and link deformation cumulatively cause errors at end effector.
+Mechanical designs also matters.